-- (2) The approval may be given subject to conditions. - (3) A student may undertake study at only one partner institution at a time.
+- (1) The University may permit a student to enrol or study at an overseas partner institution approved by the University, subject to this Division. - (2) The approval may be given subject to conditions. - (3) A student may undertake study at only one partner institution at a time.